July 22, 2021

 If you switch to an air-source or geothermal heat pump from a conventional forced-air heating and cooling system, you will likely be able to reuse your home’s existing ductwork, if it is in good shape.
 If you do not have ductwork installed in your home, the added expense to install ductwork may make traditional heat pump systems cost-prohibitive.

-A ductless mini-split heat pump system allows for heat pump use in homes without ductwork.
+A ductless mini-split heat pump system is an ideal solution for homes without ductwork.
 Individual indoor units mounted on walls or ceilings connect to an outdoor condenser.
 Homeowners benefit from the savings heat pumps offer, as well as the system’s inherent zoned comfort control.

 How much does a heat pump cost?